MinXSS [CU Boulder]

 MinXSS (Miniature X-ray Solar Spectrometer) is a nanosatellite project of the Laboratory for Atmospheric and Space Physics (LASP) at the University of Colorado at Boulder to built a 3U-CubeSat to take observations of the Sun.

-MinXSS is a 4-year, ~US$1 million project to design, build, integrate, test, and operate the 30 cm × 10 cm × 10 cm satellite, that will be launched into low-Earth orbit in November 2015 to measure the intensity of the soft X-ray spectrum from 0.4 keV (30 Å) to 30 keV (0.4 Å) with a resolution better than 0.15 keV full-width half-max.
+MinXSS is a 4-year, ~US$1 million project to design, build, integrate, test, and operate the 30 cm × 10 cm × 10 cm satellite, that was launched into low-Earth orbit in December 2015 to measure the intensity of the soft X-ray spectrum from 0.4 keV (30 Å) to 30 keV (0.4 Å) with a resolution better than 0.15 keV full-width half-max.

 This region is of particular interest for observations of solar flares and active regions.
 The MinXSS project heavily involves its graduate student team members with scientists and engineers at the University of Colorado, Boulder and the Laboratory for Atmospheric and Space Physics (LASP).